 "Man, it seems like everyone I know has a date tonight."
 I laugh.
 He smiles as the class starts.

-Once the class is done I pack up my bags and head to my car.
-My phone starts ringing.
-Its Gemma.
+Once the class is done, I pack up my bags and head to my car.
+My phone starts ringing and I smile seeing that it's my bestie, Gemma.

 "Hey!"
 I greet.

 "Hey, hun.
 Are we still on for tonight?"